Anniversaries are a moment to reflect on the many insights available from the past but also a chance to look at what they may mean for the future.

 Several of the report’s recommendations have subsequently become government policy, for example, the extension of compulsory education from 16 to 18 to mediate the challenges of entering the labour market.

-Nevertheless, several of the report’s proposals were never enacted, or remain works-in-progress, while still having relevance to contemporary debate and would not look out of place in the upcoming education White Paper, scheduled for later this year.
+Nevertheless, several of the report’s proposals were never enacted, or remain works-in-progress.
 Therefore, this blog investigates: how relevant are past challenges for today’s policymakers?

 Recommendation 9. (a) The school programme in the final year ought to be deliberately outgoing - an initiation into the adult world of work and of leisure